redpanda-data/connect/website/docs/components/processors/group_by.md

 Since any message that isn't a foo is a bar, and bars do not require their own processing steps, we only need a single grouping configuration.

+The functionality of this processor depends on being applied across messages that are batched.
+You can find out more about batching [in this doc](/docs/configuration/batching).